Barclaycard Rewards MasterCard vs. Capital One Platinum Credit Card Compared

-I break down the distinct features of both cards to help you decide the better fair-credit credit card for you:
+I break down the distinct features of both cards to help you decide the better fair credit score card for you:

 - Barclaycard Rewards MasterCard: $0 annual fee

-The Barclaycard Rewards MasterCard sits pretty as one of the few credit cards for fair credit that do not come with an annual fee.
-Meanwhile, the Capital One® Platinum Credit Card has a fee.
-It’s just $19 per year, but you should avoid it if you can.
+The Barclaycard Rewards MasterCard and Capital One® Platinum Credit Card sit pretty as two of the few credit cards for fair credit that do not come with an annual fee.

-You do not want to be carrying a balance when you have a fair-credit credit card.
+You do not want to be carrying a balance when you have a fair credit score credit card.
 Like any sort of loan, the worse your credit is, the higher your interest rates will be.
 So, it makes sense that the APRs for these cards are more alarming.

 - Capital One® Platinum Card: 24.9% APR